-Common Cybersecurity Attacks Everyone Should Know About; Is your Organization Safe?
+6 Common Cybersecurity Attacks Everyone Should Know About

 Malware is arguably the most common type of cyber attack.
-‘Malware’ refers to software, files, or programs intent on causing damage or gaining unauthorized access to a user, server, or network.
-Malware comes in many forms, including viruses, worms, spyware, trojan horses, ransomware, etc.
+It refers to software, files, or programs intent on causing damage or gaining unauthorized access to a user, server, or network.
+It comes in many forms, including viruses, worms, spyware, trojan horses, or ransomware.

-The ultimate goal for malware is to gain access to a network or computer through a vulnerability, then install the malicious software.
+Malware’s ultimate goal is to gain access to a network through a vulnerability, then install the malicious software.
 There are countless ways attackers can gain access, but most of them require the user to take action to install the malware.
-This can be as simple as a user clicking on a dangerous link or opening an infectious email attachment disguised as a non-threatening Word document or Excel file.
+This can be as simple as a user clicking on a dangerous link or opening an infectious email attachment disguised as a non-threatening Word or Excel file.

 Once inside the system, malware can take a wide variety of malicious actions like: install additional malware, take over control of the user’s computer, monitor the user’s actions and keystrokes, inhibit access to a network, collect and transmit confidential data from your machine or servers to any desired destination, even make the computer totally inoperative.